H. M. Long

 Hannah M Long is a Canadian writer who loves history, hiking, and exploring the world.
-She has fulfilled her dream of becoming a reclusive forest fae and inhabits a ramshackle cabin in the wilds of Muskoka, Ontario, where she writes books and tames squirrels.
-However, she can often be spotted snooping about European museums or wandering the Alps with her German husband.
+She inhabits a ramshackle cabin in the wilds of Muskoka, Ontario, where she writes books and tames squirrels.
+However, she can often be spotted snooping about European museums or wandering the Alps with her husband.

 She also writes fantasy set in the 18th century, Edwardian period, and science fiction.

 I ran out of books at my local library when I was about 11, and started writing my own.
 I finished my first full-length novel at 12/13, and queried my third book at 15.
 But I'd apparently never heard of plot before, and though I had some interest from agents and got requests, it obviously never went anywhere.
 I spent my teens pretending not to be a hard-core nerd and didn't start writing again until my early twenties.
 At 25, I decided to give becoming an author another try, and in the next three years I wrote 5 novels.
 I pitched a few of them, but Hall of Smoke was the one that landed me my wonderful agent, Naomi Davis, and it quickly sold to Titan Books.

 Do you have any hobbies?

 My husband is German and has a job where he travels a lot, so I usually go with him.
 We hike a lot, occasionally up mountains.
 I love to wander museums and go antiquing, canoeing, and camping.
 I also enjoy gaming (mainly Skyrim and LoL), and laying in hammocks staring at trees.
 I have also been known to tame small animals and put hats on them.